No debate: Judge, Yankees pound Bieber, Indians in opener - WHIZ News

 When Bieber’s final pitch clanged loudly off the empty left-field bleachers on a two-run homer by Gleyber Torres in the fifth, the Yankees were up 7-2 and had delivered a boisterous postseason message to the rest of baseball: Don’t forget us.

+“We scored quite a few runs,” said Brett Gardner, who hit a two-run homer in the seventh and drove in three.
+“I don’t think you ever expect that against a pitcher the caliber of Shane Bieber.
+Hopefully that’s a sign of more good things to come.”

-Bieber then handed the ball to acting Indians manager Sandy Alomar Jr. and walked slowly toward Cleveland’s dugout, seemingly carrying all of the city’s hopes for a long run with him.
+After giving up Torres’ homer, Bieber handed the ball to acting Indians manager Sandy Alomar Jr. and walked slowly toward Cleveland’s dugout, seemingly carrying all of the city’s hopes for a long run with him.
 The Indians have lost seven straight playoff games.

-Staked to an early lead on Judge’s homer, Cole showed why the Yanks shelled out $324 million for him in the offseason.
-The right-hander gave up two runs — including Josh Naylor’s homer in the fourth — and six hits in seven innings.
+Staked to an early lead on Judge’s homer, Cole showed why the Yankees shelled out $324 million for him in the offseason.
+The right-hander gave up two runs — including Josh Naylor’s homer — and six hits without a walk in seven innings.

 Naylor went 4 for 4 and became the first player with three extra-base hits in his postseason debut.